Quantum gradient descent for linear systems and least squares: Improved quantum algorithms for matrix multiplication and linear systems

-The data structure is initially empty and the value stored in node $M$ is $0$.
-We next describe the update when entry $(i, j,a_{ij})$ is added to the data structure and then the procedure for implementing the unitary $U$ in \eqref{nscreate} using the data structure.
+The data structure is initially empty, and the value stored in node $M$ is $0$.
+We next describe the update when entry $(i, j,a_{ij})$ is inserted or updated, note that the insertion and update must be carried out in time $O(\text{polylog}(n))$ for the data structure to be efficient.
+After giving the update procedure, we provide the efficient implementation for the unitary $U$ in \eqref{nscreate} given access to the data structure.

-The algorithm on receiving entry $(a_{ij}, i, j)$ creates the leaf node $j$ in tree $B_{i}$ if not present and updates it otherwise.
-Then, it creates or updates the value of all nodes in the path between the leaf and the root of the tree.
-The update requires time $O(\log^{2} mn)$ as at most $O(\log n)$ nodes on the path from node $j$ to the root in the tree $B_{i}$ are updated and each update requires time $O(\log mn)$ to find the address of the node being updated.
+The update algorithm on receiving input $(i, j, a_{ij})$ creates leaf node $j$ in tree $B_{i}$ if not present and updates it otherwise.
+Deletion is a special case of update and is equivalent to the case $(0,i,j)$.
+The algorithm updates the value of all nodes in the path between the leaf and the root of the tree.
+The update requires time $O(\log^{2} (mn))$ as at most $O(\log n)$ nodes on the path from node $j$ to the root in the tree $B_{i}$ are updated and each update requires time $O(\log (mn))$ to find the address and the value of the node being updated.
 At the end of each update the root of $B_{i}$ stores the squared norm $\norm{a_{i}}^{2}$ for the vector stored in $B_{i}$.
-The algorithm compares $M$ with $\norm{a_{i}}^{2}$ and updates the maximum if $\norm{a_{i}}^{2} > M$, this additional step requires time $O(\log n)$.
+The algorithm then compares $M$ with $\norm{a_{i}}^{2}$ and updates the maximum if $\norm{a_{i}}^{2} > M$, this additional step requires time $O(\log n)$.
+It follows that the data structure is efficient and that after the update, the value stored in the node $M$ is $\max_{i \in [m]} \norm{a_{i}}^{2}$.